MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/sdk-error-handling-best-practices.md

 - **InvalidEmailOrPassword 1142**
 - **RequestViewConstraintParamsNotAllowed 1303**

-The following method illustrates how to inspect and recognize such **Error**.
+The following method illustrates how to inspect and recognize such an **Error**.

 ```csharp
 PlayFabClientAPI.LoginWithEmailAddress(new LoginWithEmailAddressRequest() {